• facebook

 4. With Amazon S3, the user gets the disaster recovery option for the SQL Server database.

-When dealing with Amazon RDS, the approach takes a distinct turn.
-Instead of depending on the SQL database server’s local file system, the user (DBA) engages with files stored within Amazon S3.
+With Amazon RDS, the approach is quite different, in place of using the local file system on the SQL database server, the user (DBA) accesses files stored in Amazon S3.

 Import and Export SQ